 FAQs

-1. How can I quickly check if my copper is pure?
+1. How can I tell if copper is pure at home?